 If you’re into Gorges in general, see spots like Ausable Chasm (it’s in New York State), and places like Gulf Hagas (lots of bugs, but a beautiful spot too, just for more advanced hikers).
 I would say both these spots are more scenic than Flume Gorge (not that it’s not beautiful on it’s own too!).

-Here are some photos we took while at Flume Gorge:
+Here are some photos we took while visiting Flume Gorge:

 As you can see, there is pretty limited space and while I didn’t see an official sign saying you can’t walk on the rocky areas, I wouldn’t recommend it because I guarantee you that it will be slippery, but it leads back to what I mentioned about the walkway also having the potential to also be slippery and wet wood is just as dangerous as wet rocks.